michaelalfaro/eeb177-W17.github.io/_posts/2017-01-02-setup-virtual-box.markdown

 ### Download the course virtualbox image and VirtualBox software

-Download the EEB177 virtualbox image from **INSERT DROPBOX LINK**. *Note: this is a large file (~2gb), so prepare to be patient!* For now, place this file on your Desktop or at another easily-accessible location.
+Download the EEB177 virtualbox image from [this link](https://ucla.box.com/s/p3y2xqqzujyciplvm23h6mkpup4zwjaz)[1]. *Note: this is a large file (~2gb), so prepare to be patient!* For now, place this file on your Desktop or at another easily-accessible location.

 Download and install the appropriate version of VirtualBox for your machine from this [link](https://www.virtualbox.org/wiki/Downloads).